 This section of the gardens is quite short, it runs from the pier to the town centre, but there is always lots going on.

-Year-round attractions include mini golf, a bandstand, refreshment kiosks, an aviary, art exhibition and the Bournemouth Eye tethered balloon.
+Year-round attractions include mini golf, a bandstand, refreshment kiosks and Street food corner site, an aviary, and art exhibition.

 Seasonal events in this section of the gardens include the summer Kids Free Fun Festival and the 100 year old traditional Candlelight Illuminations, which attracts thousands of visitors.
 In the winter we have Christmas activities and an ice rink.